BROUQEN/Pong-game-for-Arduino-LCD-16x2/README.md

 * code optimization
 * sounds using buzzer (maybe)

-Since i don't have any access to physical arduino uno like before here is a link to Wokwi project (You can play game on web browser): https://wokwi.com/projects/424770408827590657
+Here is a link to Wokwi project with Arduino UNO (You can play game on web browser): https://wokwi.com/projects/424770408827590657